-Faecal coliform biota results were also available from the MI from November 2008, February 2009, May 2009 and August 2009.
-Though the shellfish guideline value for faecal coliforms in biota outlined in Table 1 was breached in one of the samples (August 2009), this shellfish area is in compliance overall.
+Faecal coliform biota results were available from the MI from November 2008, February 2009, May 2009 and August 2009.
+The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was breached in the May and August 2009 samples.